All Episodes

 Merchant offered multiple times to pay the CS to travel to Iran.

-After returning to Texas, Merchant called the CS on the phone and said that he had an opportunity for the CS to earn up to 100,000 in yarn dyed in the yarn-dyed clothing business, right?
+After returning to Texas, Merchant called the CS on the phone and said that he had an opportunity for the CS to earn up to $100,000 in yarn-dyed in the yarn-dyed clothing business, right?

 So what does this mean?

-Basically, that's that's uh clue, right?
+Basically, that's a clue, right?

 That's his code for killing people, right?